Bill Delahunt: Caucus memberships

-Delahunt was a member of the United States House Foreign Affairs Committee; Judiciary Committee; and also served as co-chair of the bipartisan Coast Guard Caucus, House Older Americans Caucus, and the Congressional Working Group on Cuba.
+Delahunt was a member of the United States House Foreign Affairs Committee, Judiciary Committee, House Older Americans Caucus, and the Congressional Working Group on Cuba.
+In 1999, he co-founded the bipartisan Coast Guard Caucus.
+The Coast Guard presented him with their Distinguished Public Service Award in June 2010.

 Post-congressional career

 Lobbying

 Upon Delahunt's retirement, he formed the Delahunt Group, a lobbying firm ("multi-service consulting firm focused on Government Affairs, International Market Entry Strategies, Corporate and Development Advisory, Federal and State Funding, and Appropriations, Regulatory and Permitting Assistance, Public Policy Strategies and Public Relations").
 Delahunt told the Cape Cod Times that he viewed it as an extension of his work in Congress.
 As a legislator, he explained, he set policy at a macro level.
 Now, he said: "we're taking that and bringing it down here to the communities, to encourage implementation.
 We're working with the private sector and the public sector in a way that's a win-win for everyone."
-He told the Times he is particularly interested in work that encourages regional tourism and economic development."
+He told the Times he was particularly interested in work that encourages regional tourism and economic development."

 Less than two months after leaving Congress, Delahunt lobbied on behalf of the Wampanoag people in Massachusetts to help them secure Indian gaming rights with the state legislature.
 Delahunt filled a gap left by the Wampanoag's previous lobbyist Jack Abramoff following his conviction associated with the renowned Jack Abramoff Indian lobbying scandal.
 Delahunt received over $15,000 in campaign contributions from the Wampanoag and Abramoff prior to leaving office sparking criticisms from good government advocates and casino opponents.
-While Delahunt is precluded by law from lobbying the Congress for at least one year, rules do not preclude him from lobbying state legislatures.
+While Delahunt was precluded by law from lobbying the Congress for at least one year, rules did not preclude him from lobbying state legislatures.

 Delahunt formally announced his retirement from Congress in March 2010.
 Between March and December 2010, he made over $10,000 in campaign contributions to Massachusetts state legislators from his federal congressional PAC – a 500 percent increase from previous years' contributions.

-Delahunt has also established a lobbying partnership with the Washington, DC-based Prime Policy Group on ways American companies can establish themselves in foreign countries while helping foreign businesses with connections to in United States markets.
+Delahunt also established a lobbying partnership with the Washington, DC–based Prime Policy Group on ways American companies can establish themselves in foreign countries while helping foreign businesses with connections to in United States markets.
 Prime Policy Group's clients include companies like Accenture, which have been criticized for moving offshore to avoid paying U.S. taxes.
 This partnership dovetails with Delahunt's work on behalf of the Wampanoag as their primary backers are the Malaysian gambling giant Genting Group.
 Genting is seeking to establish a foothold in the United States with ventures in New York, Miami and Massachusetts.
 The Wampanoag venture, if approved, would give Genting a tax-free foothold in Indian gaming in the United States.